Sailing fun for the whole family!

 The club has a small storage shed at the end of Ozone Road and can offer members limited storage of equipment.
 Moorings are available on a first come first served basis.
 We run a good rescue boat and have everything required for the efficient and safe execution of enjoyable racing.

-For more information about joining the club see our Memberships page.
+For more information about joining the club please visit our Memberships page.